 But it’s not just young people that are scared to get old.
 Old people are scared of being old, too.
 Over half of retirees are worried that they’ll run out of money before they die.
 The problem is, retirees don’t actually know how much money they need to survive as their old age, and 25 percent of baby boomers have less than $5,000 saved for retirement.

 If you are younger, even putting $100 a month into a retirement fund could give you half a million dollars if you start now as opposed to 20 years from now.
 But even if you’re an older millennial, Gen Xer, or baby boomer, you can still save with catch-up contributions, and that number could double if you take advantage of workplace contributions.

-But keep in mind that regardless of whether you’re starting early or late, make sure you’re saving enough to last you well into retirement and possibly beyond.
+But keep in mind that regardless of whether when you’re starting, make sure you’re saving enough to last you well into retirement and possibly beyond.
 Many Americans can’t even fathom the idea of living until 100 years of age, which puts them at a huge disadvantage for not understanding what it takes to survive in retirement.
-Financial security is the biggest stressor of Americans today, so it’s best to be prepared for any and all circumstances for your older years, including caring for an ailing spouse, health issues of your own, or just living within your means without having a steady income anymore.
+Financial security is the biggest stressor of Americans today.
+So it’s best to be prepared for any and all circumstances for your older years, including caring for an ailing spouse, health issues of your own, or just living within your means without having a steady income anymore.